Bards of Avalon are Bea Martin and David Johnson.

-We’re also in demand as radio show guests and have appeared on BCfm and BBC Radio, demonstrating our tonings, percussion
+We’re also in demand as radio show guests and have appeared on BBC, BCfm, Ujima and Serenity UK Radio stations demonstrating our tonings, percussion

-instruments and singing live on the Health Watch, Steve Yabsley and Martin Evans
+instruments and singing live on the Steve Yabsley, Martin Evans

 Our life is a wonderful journey, blessed by sacred sound.
 Come and join the adventure!